 Every effort shall be made to train on actual human remains.
 Only when the actual human remains are not permitted is an alternative training aid acceptable.

-NOTE Alternative training aids are not addressed in this standard.
+NOTE Where feasible avoid use of alternativeAlternative training aids (pseudos, simulants, and surrogates). are not addressed in this standard.

 8.2 Storage and Handling